llpeterson/security/key-distro.md

 adversary cannot learn the new session key); that security is based on the longer-lived predistributed keys.

-There are several motivations for this division of labor between session keys and predistributed keys:
+There are two primary motivations for this division of labor between session keys and predistributed keys:

 - Limiting the amount of time a key is used results in less time for computationally intensive attacks, less ciphertext for cryptanalysis, and less information exposed should the key be broken.

-- Predistribution of secret keys is problematic.

 - Public key ciphers are generally superior for authentication and session key establishment but too slow to use for encrypting entire